alimx07/Distributed_Microservices_Backend/readme.md

 No microservices architecture is complete without **message queues**.
 To get hands-on experience, I will use **Kafka** to stream post creation events, which will be consumed by the `feed_service` to update user feeds.

-One complexity appear here is **reliability**.
+One complexity appear here is **consistency**.
 Imagine if we separate the database write and Kafka streaming:
 ```
 CreatePost ---> UpdateDB ---> StreamToKafka
 ```